bjornwallner/DockQ/README.md

 `./DockQ.py <model> <native>`

-To fix the residue numbering, in case there are inconsistencies, missing residues or small sequence differences
+To fix the residue numbering, in case there are inconsistencies, missing residues or small sequence differences between `model` and `native`

 `scripts/fix_numbering.pl model.pdb native.pdb`